Jineiry Martínez: 2015

 but the team fell 1–3 to Voléro Zürich and 0–3 to Rexona Ades Rio to end their participation in the fifth place.
 She then played the NORCECA Champions Cup, taking home the gold medal and the qualification for the 2015 FIVB World Cup She then played the 2015 Pan American Games in Toronto, Canada, winning the bronze medal.
 She took part in the FIVB U23 World Championship finishing with her team the first round undefeated before losing 2–3 to Brazil in the semifinals, she confessed that the team felt sorry about a match they would have won.
 She ended up winning the bronze medal after coming from behind 3–2 to Japan.

 Back with her senior team in the World Cup, and after posting a 5–6 record, they finished in the seventh place from twelve teams.

 In September, Martínez signed with the French club Rocheville Le Cannet, then traveled to Puerto Rico to take part in the 2015 U20 World Championship with her junior team who advanced to the semifinals without losing one game as they later won 3–2 over Italy in the semifinals.
 They then beat Brazil 3–2 to win the gold medal.
 After the game, Martínez credited the teamwork as the key element for they win.

 Martínez senior team lost 1–3 to the United States the NORCECA Championship, ending their participation with the silver medal.
 Later, she was enrolled in October by the Japan Anti-Doping Agency to be part of the Play True 2020 Torch Relay project, where she was among many athletes aimed to leave real heritage in sport for the world and the future.

 2017-2023

 With her national team, Martínez won the 2017 Bolivarian Games gold medal.
 She played with her home country at the Central American and Caribbean Games in El Salvador, taking the gold medal and being named Most Valuable Player and Best Blocker.

+2026

+Martínez helped her national team to win the gold medal at the 2026 Central American and Caribbean Games, the seventh consecutive for her home country.
+She was awarded tournament's Best Blocker.